 Below are tools for helping you make your decision.

 Already know you want to waive SHIP?
 See waiver requirements.
-Waiver application for Fall 2020 will be available on May 1, 2020.
+The online waiver application for Spring 2024 will be available on December 1, 2023.

 Am I eligible to waive SHIP enrollment?

-In order to waive SHIP, you must be enrolled in a medical health insurance plan that meets ALL of the waiver criteria for the entire SHIP term (Fall 2020: August 1 - December 31, Spring 2021: January 1 - July 31).
+In order to waive SHIP, you must be enrolled in a medical health insurance plan that meets ALL of the waiver criteria for the entire SHIP term (Fall: August 1 - December 31, Spring: January 1 - July 31).
 See what SHIP covers.

 Financial aid recipients should check out this FAQ page to understand if their aid incorporates SHIP fees.
 Graduate students with GSI or GSR appointments should check with their departments as SHIP is often covered while on fee remission.

 I have insurance -- Why do I need SHIP?

 UHS BIlling & Payment Information